LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

  ![enter image description here](http://localhost/assets/lab4-12.png)

- 3. Modify the above code in `cryptwithpycryptodome.py` Now the code is very similar to
+ 3. Modify the above code in `cryptwithpycryptodome.py` Now the code is very similar to `cryptwithkms.py`, with few exceptions:
+First we import AES package for encryption/decryption and get_random_bytes for random key generation `
+	from Crypto.Cipher import AES
+	from Crypto.Random import get_random_bytes
+`

 Write another Python script that uses the python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
 Both encrypted and decrypted files will be in the same folder as the original file.